1- Before You Start the Engine

 Lesson four – seating position

 The proper seat position is important to safely control the vehicle.
 Your teen should sit with their back firmly against the seat.
 There should be at least 10 inches between the steering wheel and the driver’s chest, with the air bag pointing at the chest.
 The top of the steering wheel should be no higher than the shoulders.
-Move the seat forward or backward so that the driver’s heel touches the floor and can pivot between the brake and accelerator.
+Move the seat forward or backward so that the driver’s heel touches the floor and can pivot quickly between the brake and accelerator.
 Shorter drivers may need a seat cushion or pedal extenders to sit safely 10 inches from the air bag.
 The head restraint should be at the center of the driver’s head.
-Before planning a trip, collect pre trip information from CDOT’s “COtrip” website which is www.cotrip.org
+Before planning a trip, collect pre-trip information from CDOT’s “COtrip” website: www.cotrip.org.